greggman/HappyFunTimes/docs/makinggames.md

 This should clone game into the folder `hft-jumpjump`.

+Or alternatively click one of the links above and click "Download ZIP" on the right side of the page and then unzip it.

 After cloning you must edit `package.json`.
 At a minimum change the `gameId` to something original like

     "gameId": "MyAwesomePartyGame",